envoyproxy/envoy-perf/salvo/README.md

 `images.nighthawkBinaryImage`: Nighthawk tools will be sourced from this Docker image.

 `images.envoyImage`: The specific Envoy docker image to test.
+If only `images.envoyImage` is defined, we will find the previous image built from the prior tag.
+If you want to specify additional images for which we benchmark for analysis, specify a list of image strings at `images.additional_envoy_images` filed, eg: [ "envoyproxy/envoy-dev:7da2adee8962c202999e96cb41e899deb34faf48",..].
+If you only want to test the specified envoy image, specify `images.test_single_image` as `True`. `images.additional_envoy_images` and `images.test_single_image` cannot be defined at the same time.

 In both examples above, the envoy image being tested is a specific tag.
 This tag can be replaced with "latest" to test the most recently created image against the previous image built from the prior tag.
 If a commit hash is used, we find the previous commit hash and benchmark that container.
 In summary, tags are compared to tags, hashes are compared to hashes.